 Is It Just A System With No Box Or Games?

-Your typical NES system you will find on ebay, amazon, or a flee market will typically come with a console, a controller or two, a power pack, and a game switch.
-These used to sell for about $45-$55 but they may have gone up a bit.
-If you can find the standard working setup for $30-$40, you have a good deal.
+Your typical NES system 001 you will find on ebay, amazon, or a flee market will typically come with a console, a controller or two, a power pack, and a game switch.
+These used to sell for about $45-$60 but they fluctuate a bit depending on where you are looking.
+If you can find the standard working setup for $35-$50, you have a pretty solid deal.
 Normally this will be at a garage sale or rummage sale at this price.
 Any added games to that is a bonus and game prices can vary all over the place, so if you have specific pricing questions, be sure to reach out and email me for more help.

 Sometimes you will run into the following….